devnull-cz/c-prog-lang/modules/typedef.md

 with `typedef`, you create synonyms to the existing types.

 `typedef` is most commonly used for derived types but many type names provided by the C standard itself are based on basic types.
-For example, `size_t`, see its definition in `/usr/include/sys/types.h`.
+For example, see type names in the `/usr/include/sys/` directory on Unix systems.

 You can also create new type names using type names you created before, see below.